Ten Tips to Build Killer Mobile Apps by blending User Psychology with UI/UX Design

 - If your app needs people to fill out a form, ensure to give them something they want and then motivate them to fill the form this is called ‘Reciprocity’ – returning a favor

 - People like imitating others show users how other people did a job and they will start doing what you want them to

 6. Capture User Attention – Avoid Distraction Improve Uniqueness of the Design

-- Grabbing the attention of a user is a key to a killer and engaging UI/UX design.
+- Grabbing the attention of a user is key to a killer and engaging UI/UX design.
 Although this is a vast topic, ensure users are less distracted when they are paying attention to some key concerns.

 - A design with a difference will always stand out.
 People are attracted to something that is different and novel, so make your UI design unique and appealing.

-- Take thorough advantage of ‘Change Blindness’.
+- Take a thorough advantage of ‘Change Blindness’.
 It is a psychological term wherein changes in the visual field must be passed unnoticed by the users

 - Bright colors, large fonts, beeps, and tones play an important role in capturing users’ attention